Chart Color Schemes

 Queanbeyan Surrounds lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Queanbeyan Surrounds' population, as of November 2025, is approximately 18,233.
-This figure represents a growth of 1,694 people since the 2021 Census, which reported a population of 16,539.
-The increase is inferred from ABS's estimated resident population of 17,665 in June 2024 and an additional 899 validated new addresses since the Census date.
-This results in a density ratio of 6.0 persons per square kilometer.
-Queanbeyan Surrounds' growth rate of 10.2% since the 2021 census exceeded the SA4 region's 5.1%, indicating it as a growth leader.
-Interstate migration contributed approximately 46.5% to overall population gains, with all drivers being positive factors.
+Queanbeyan Surrounds' population is approximately 18,233 as of November 2025.
+This figure represents a growth of 1,694 people, or 10.2%, since the 2021 Census, which reported a population of 16,539.
+The increase is inferred from the estimated resident population of 17,665 in June 2024 and an additional 899 validated new addresses since the Census date.
+This results in a population density of 6.0 persons per square kilometer.
+Queanbeyan Surrounds' growth rate exceeded that of its SA4 region (5.1%) and the non-metro area, indicating it as a leader in regional population growth.
+Interstate migration contributed approximately 46.5% of overall population gains during recent periods, with natural growth and overseas migration also being positive factors.

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
 For areas not covered by this data, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, Queanbeyan Surrounds is forecasted to grow by 7,469 persons, recording a total gain of 37.8% over the 17-year period.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Future population trends indicate a significant increase in the top quartile of national non-metropolitan areas, with Queanbeyan Surrounds expected to grow by 7,469 persons to 2041, reflecting a gain of 37.8% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population